 4. Netting fruit bags

 These were a huge saviour here in the Caucasus as there is so much fresh produce available on every corner but it's hard to carry a bunch of apricots or all the veges for dinner!
-We just have one and reuse a couple of small plastic bags we picked up at some point (bread bags from Armenia?) but it's so useful.
-We also used it to pack out lunches in while we were hiking.
+We just have one reusable produce bag and reuse a couple of small plastic bags we picked up at some point but it's so useful.
+We also used it to pack our lunches in while we were hiking.
 Our one is like this one here.

 5. Solid TOILETRIES

 All of our shower products are solid blocks which means we don't use any plastic (if we can find soap wrapped in paper which is not as easy as you might think!)
 We have shampoo, soap and face wash in solid form which are a mismatch of things we've found on the road.
 I can't wait to get back to NZ and buy some Ethique products which are totally plastic packaging free, vegan, made sustainably and 20% of profits go to charity!
 I feel like I'm growing karma just writing about them!

 We've made a habit of asking for all our drinks without a straw.
 It's often hard in non-English speaking countries but if we're persistent or stay at the counter while they make the drink and explain it works.
 We don't bother carrying bamboo or metal straws because they're a pain to clean and we don't actually need a straw to drink the beverage.

 We've become very good at choosing drinks we know will come in glass or cans.
 Beer is always (unless you in a guesthouse in the Georgian mountains) a good choice.
 Coffee is also easy and luckily the places we've been in lately sell a lot of soft drinks in glass bottles.
 If they don't have glass we opt for cans and if they have neither?
 We go without and drink water.
 For us, the luxury isn't worth the plastic.